Giiiii0/tree-analysis/README.md

    * Communicates with the backend API to fetch and display data dynamically.
 3. Error Handling:
    * Logs errors for failed API requests.

-### Testing
-1. Ensure the React app runs without errors.
-2. Verify the pie chart correctly visualizes data fetched from the backend.

 # GitHub Repository Structure
 ```bash